Elseid Hysaj: 2018–19: UEFA Nations League inaugural & Euro 2020 qualifying

 In the inaugural UEFA Nations League campaign, Hysaj started all matches as Albania finished third in their League C group behind Scotland and Israel, earning one win and three defeats.
 He captained the side once, in the away fixture against Scotland.
 For the subsequent UEFA Euro 2020 qualification campaign, Hysaj was officially named captain ahead of the opening match against Turkey on 22 March 2019.
 After a 1–0 home defeat to Turkey and a run of poor results, head coach Christian Panucci was dismissed and replaced by Edoardo Reja.

-Under Reja, Hysaj maintained his captaincy in the coach’s debut match on 8 June 2019 against Iceland, though Albania lost 1–0.
+Under Reja, Hysaj maintained his captaincy in the coach's debut match on 8 June 2019 against Iceland, though Albania lost 1–0.
 In subsequent fixtures, Reja temporarily handed the armband to veteran Mërgim Mavraj, before restoring it to Hysaj for the return match against Iceland on 10 September.
-In that fixture, Hysaj was deployed as a right midfielder in a 3–5–2 formation and scored his first international goal, contributing significantly to Albania’s hard-fought 4–2 victory at home.
+In that fixture, Hysaj was deployed as a right midfielder in a 3–5–2 formation and scored his first international goal, contributing significantly to Albania's hard-fought 4–2 victory at home.
 Albania collected 13 points in Group H but ultimately finished fourth, thus failing to qualify for the finals.
-Despite the outcome, Hysaj’s leadership, versatility, and consistent performances were widely praised by both domestic and international media, consolidating his position as Albania’s long-term captain.

 2020–21: Nations League promotion & 2022 World Cup qualification

-In Albania’s second participation in the UEFA Nations League, Hysaj captained the team in the opening match against Belarus on 4 September 2020, providing an assist and contributing to a 2–0 away victory.
+In Albania's second participation in the UEFA Nations League, Hysaj captained the team in the opening match against Belarus on 4 September 2020, providing an assist and contributing to a 2–0 away victory.
 Due to injuries and COVID-19 restrictions, he featured in only two of the remaining five group matches.
 Despite his absence, Albania collected 11 points and topped their group, earning promotion to League B for the next edition.

-During the 2022 FIFA World Cup qualification campaign, Hysaj’s role as team captain was temporarily assumed by veteran goalkeeper Etrit Berisha, partly due to Hysaj’s reduced club minutes at Napoli.
+During the 2022 FIFA World Cup qualification campaign, Hysaj's role as team captain was temporarily assumed by veteran goalkeeper Etrit Berisha, partly due to Hysaj's reduced club minutes at Napoli.
 Nevertheless, Hysaj remained a key starter throughout the qualifiers, providing defensive stability and experience as Albania achieved their highest-ever points total in a World Cup qualifying group.
 Albania recorded victories against Andorra, San Marino, and notably Hungary, but failed to secure points against group favourites England and Poland.
 Ultimately, Albania finished third in Group I, missing out on a play-off spot by just two points, but setting a national record with 18 points collected — their best-ever World Cup qualifying performance.

-Hysaj’s consistency, professionalism, and experience were widely recognised during the campaign, as he led an increasingly competitive and youthful Albanian side that demonstrated progress against higher-ranked opponents.